 From the Homes for Heroes of the 1930s’ through to the devastation of WW2 air raids, from 1950s’ Teddy Boys to the new career girls of the 1960s’ the Southmead Soap follows the fortunes of the fictional Meadows and Meaders families in snapshots over 3 decades.

 Directed by Lisa Gregan, produced by Lucy Hunt.

-The Southmead Soap is just one part of the Meadows to Meaders project which also includes:
+The Southmead Soap was just one part of the Meadows to Meaders project which also included: